proxy-hatch/MarketplacePlatform/README.md

 - CreateListing(username string, title string, description string, price int, category string)
 - DeleteListing(username string, listingId string)
 - GetListing(username string, listingId string)
-- GetListingsByCategory(username string, category string, sortBy enum.SortBy, sortOrder enum.SortOrder)
+- GetListingsByCategory(category string, sortBy enum.SortBy, sortOrder enum.SortOrder)
     - SortBy: Price, CreationTime
 - GetTopCategory()
     - Get the top category across with the most listings, across all users.

 ### Data Schema

-price is stored as int to simplify (since it is fixed at 2 decimal).
+Price is stored as int to simplify (since it is fixed at 2 decimal).
 It is assumed that the price is in cents.
-Creation time is stored as Epoch Seconds to simplify.
+CreatedAt is stored as Epoch Seconds to simplify.

 #### Listing table

 This table consists of three types of records:

 1. User root record

    partition key: Username

    sort key: `#ROOT`

 2. Listing record

    partition key: Username

    sort key: ListingId

    attributes:
     - Title
     - Description